-In theory, Japanese food has the potential to be delicious and wholesome for both vegans and vegetarians.
+In theory, Japanese food can be delicious and wholesome for both vegans and vegetarians.
 Rice and vegan-friendly noodles make up the base of most dishes.
 Tofu is available in a staggering variety of shapes and textures.
 Miso, a seasoning made of fermented soybeans and koji (a fungus) is in many dishes.
 Natto, fermented soybeans, are a staple of the cuisine and fresh or pickled seasonal veggies are easy to find.
 However, even when meat or fish isn't immediately evident in a dish, there's often hidden ingredients such as meat stock, dashi (fish stock) or bonito flakes that render a dish vegan unfriendly.
 Communication and understanding barriers can further add to frustrations; the concept of vegetarian or vegan diets isn't well-understood, and English isn't widely spoken, so simply requesting vegetarian cuisine may not be effective.
 Additionally, menus and ingredients lists are often written in Japanese, making it hard to ascertain for yourself whether or not a dish is vegetarian.

 Veggie bites for intrepid travelers

-Surprisingly, Japanese food hasn't always been the fish-based cuisine we know today.
 Zen Buddhism first arrived in Japan in A.D.
 538 and prompted Emperor Tenmu to prohibit the killing and eating of meat in A.D.
 675. The ban lasted approximately 100 years (though was largely ignored).